 Well, if we are working on the project alone, that would probably be fine.
 But that's not how development teams work in the real world.
 Other teams are also making changes to the code.

 So let's simulate that process.
-We'll make another change to our code - directly in GitHub.
+We'll make another change to our code, this time directly in GitHub.
 This represents a second team working on the same code as us.
 They finished their update first and they've already merged their code into the main branch and pushed it to GitHub.

 We can imitate this process by going to the repository in GitHub and clicking on the pencil icon, which allows us to modify the code directly in GitHub's UI.